yogesh-js/lead-tracker-js/README.md

 # lead-tracker-js
-A chrome extension that helps keep a track of leads, built using Javascript
+A chrome extension for tracking sales leads.